LonggHuynh/Huffman-compressor/README.md

 ## Features
 - Compress and decompress files using a custom Huffman-based compression algorithm
-- Generate canonical Huffman codes for optimal compression Simple command-line interface for easy compression and decompression
+- Use canonical code instead of original one to make the header size fixed and much smaller (at least 4 times)
 - Support for .myzip file extension to indicate compressed files